ascurlock/Bayes_2020_Election_Prediction/README.md

 * incumbents.csv: 2020 election results for incumbents included in our model, gathered from the [Washington Post](https://www.washingtonpost.com/elections/election-results/)

 * presidential_poll_averages_2020.csv: adjusted state-level presidential polling data from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/)

+* Binomial_Candidate_Predictions1.csv: includes the results from sampling using pymc3.
+This can be read to quickly reproduce the plots on another system.